 Montmartre scarcely needs an introduction.
-Enthroned above Paris, the Basilica of Sacré Coeur is as much a part of the city's skyline as the Eiffel Tower and surpasses it in terms of visitors—10.5 million in 2008 compared to 7 million for the Eiffel Tower, and surpassed only by 13.6 million for Notre Dame.
-What with the Moulin Rouge and Toulouse-Lautrec, the Moulin de la Galette and Renoir, Le Lapin Agile, the Bateau Lavoir, the paintings of Van Gogh, Utrillo and Toulouse-Lautrec, and more recently the fabulous world of Amélie Poulain—Montmartre embodies the mystique of Paris, a fact well exploited by the film and tourist industries over the years.
+Enthroned above Paris, the Basilica of Sacré Coeur is as much a part of the city’s skyline as the Eiffel Tower and surpasses it in terms of visitors—10.5 million in 2012 compared to 7 million for the Eiffel Tower, and surpassed only by 13.6 million for Notre Dame.
+What with the Moulin Rouge and Toulouse-Lautrec, the Moulin de la Galette and Renoir, Au Lapin Agile, the Bateau Lavoir, the paintings of Van Gogh, Utrillo and Toulouse-Lautrec, and more recently the fabulous world of Amélie Poulain—Montmartre embodies the mystique of Paris, a fact well exploited by the film and tourist industries over the years.

 Yet, except for the vicinity of Sacré Coeur and the Place du Tertre, Montmartre remains a bucolic haven, at once quintessentially Parisian and a world set apart.
 It is also the depository of major, often disparate, pages of Parisian and world history, haphazardly and astonishingly intertwined on this tiny hilltop, familiarly known as La Butte.